 - In Canada, the Canadian Cancer Statistics, 2006, which is published annually by the Canadian Cancer Society and the National registry of cancer incidence and mortality maintained by the Health Statistics Division at Statistics Canada.

-- In the United States, individuals participate in the National Behavioral Risk Factor Surveillance System (conducted by the Centers for Disease Control and Prevention).
+- In the United States, individuals participate in the National Behavioral Risk Factor Surveillance System (conducted by the CDC).